 This valve is controlled by a flexible diaphragm which is spring loaded to hold the valve closed.
-Ported vacuum applied to the top side of the diaphragm overcomes the spring pressure and opens the valve in the exhaust gas port.
+Vacuum applied to the top side of the diaphragm overcomes the spring pressure and opens the valve in the exhaust gas port.
 This allows exhaust gas to be pulled into the intake manifold and enter the engine cylinders.

-2.8L, 7.4L & 5.7L(over 8500 GVW)
+2.8L, 4.3L (ST), 7.4L & 5.7L(over 8500 GVW)